Thursday, 20 August 2020

 you know that Hugo-winning director Dean Parsiot has a big-budget movie hitting cinemas on August 28?
 The lack of using Parsiot’s Hugo trophy in the marketing of Bill & Ted Face The Music is telling, especially considering that Parsiot’s Hugo-winning movie Galaxy Quest is often held up by fans as the exemplar of why the Best Dramatic Presentation category exists.

 In the past, this blog has questioned whether the Dramatic Presentation category continues to serve any purpose.
-In order to answer this question, contributors to this blog including Olav Rokne, Tim Klassen, Paul Senior, Daniel Calder, Christy Foley and Earl Prusak have begun re-watching works from Hugo shortlists from previous years to see how well they hold up, to consider whether other works should have been considered, and to ask whether the Best Dramatic Presentation Hugo has made any impact on how well these works are remembered.
+In order to answer this question, contributors to this blog including Olav Rokne, Amanda Wakaruk, Tim Klassen, Paul Senior, Daniel Calder, Christy Foley and Earl Prusak have begun re-watching works from Hugo shortlists from previous years to see how well they hold up, to consider whether other works should have been considered, and to ask whether the Best Dramatic Presentation Hugo has made any impact on how well these works are remembered.

 Posts: